nlkinlock/Rminicourse/index.md

 ## Try It!

-1. Create a vector that includes all integers between 2 and 22.
+1. Create a vector that includes all integers between 5 and 25.
 Name this vector `x`.
 2. Create a vector that includes all even integers between 2 and 22.
 Name this vector `y`.
-3. Create a vector that combines object x and object y.
+3. Create a single vector that <b>combines</b> object x and object y.
 Name this vector `z`.

 ---